-Despite job satisfaction being higher amongst freelancers compared to full-time workers, being your own boss is by no means always the relaxing option.
-Other than client conduct, the study found the other main causes of anxiety to be a lack of guaranteed income, tax/national insurance obligations, financial hardship and lack of routine.
+Despite job satisfaction being higher among freelancers compared to full-time workers, being your own boss is by no means always the relaxing option.
+Other than client conduct, the study found the other main causes of anxiety to be a lack of guarantee income, tax/national insurance obligations,, financial hardship and lack of routine.

 From understanding expenses to starting a limited company, our downloadable business guides can help you.